gitLSW/rag-chat/API_Documentation.md

 - **Response Schema**: Success/Failure Response

 #### 4. `POST /createDocument`
-- **Purpose**: Create or replace a document file along with its metadata that must conform to a predefined schema.
-Can override an existing document.
+- **Purpose**: Create or fully override a document file along with its metadata that must conform to a predefined schema.
 - **Request Schema**:
 ```json
 {